jandresen/DailyPowershellScripts/README.md

 Oh and I am Danish so there might be a spelling mistake somewhere or something that doesnt make sense.
 If you see it, please do let me know so I can fix it as well.

-I am also new to github so hopefully I wont mess up my very first repository.
+I am also new to github so hopefully I wont mess up my first repository.

 Let me know if you like it or have comments - Tweet at me @jcandresen